Comparison Updated July 13, 2026

 The difference between the conventional approach and the optimized approach: $727K on one project.
 70% less earthwork volume.
 Same panels, same site.

 Construction-ready outputs.
 Because PVX runs inside AutoCAD, its outputs are native DWG files.
 Pile coordinates, grading contours, cross-sections, cable routes.
 These go directly into IFC documentation without conversion.
 The construction team gets the same file the design team produced.
+Following recent performance improvements, PVX.Cad handles plants of roughly 2 GW in a single DWG, so large designs do not need to be split across drawing files.

 Cable topology optimization.
 PVX auto-generates cable routes for three topologies (Line, U-shape, Leapfrog) and calculates voltage drop per string, not per average.
 On a 130 MWp project, the cabling topology choice alone represented a $430K cost difference.